polysoph/research/interview-questions.md

 * What do you research?
 * How large is the team you're working on?
 * How would you describe your research process?
 What are the steps you go through?
+* How do you contribute to research projects other than your own?

 ### "Narrow" Questions